What Rights Do We Have If We Live Together?

 For many couples, making the decision to live together can be the next step in commitment.
 There may not be much thought put into the legal implications of cohabitation, which is fine at the beginning, when the relationship is probably on good ground.

-However if things do become strained and there is discussion about splitting from each other, then it is really important to understand exactly what your rights are as cohabitees and where you live together for the whole of your lives without getting married, it is even more important to know what measures you should put in place to ensure that if one of you dies, the other is not left in financial trouble.
+However, if things do become strained and there is a discussion about splitting from each other, then it is really important to understand exactly what your rights are as cohabitees and where you live together for the whole of your lives without getting married, it is even more important to know what measures you should put in place to ensure that if one of you dies, the other is not left in financial trouble.

-Despite the myth of common law partners, cohabitees have no legal rights regardless of the number of years you have lived with your partner.
+Despite the myth of common-law partners, cohabitees have no legal rights regardless of the number of years you have lived with your partner.
 Therefore, it is important to put together an agreement, usually called a cohabitation agreement with your partner right at the start of your new living arrangements.
 This agreement could help you to avoid any disputes or disagreements in the event of you ending your relationship.

 Your cohabitation agreement will cover all the basic issues that come up when living with someone.
 It will include:

 - Buying a property - will it be jointly owned?

 - How will any repairs or maintenance bills be financed and how will they be shared?

 - What situations would prompt the house to be sold?

 - Will you have a joint bank account and who will operate this?

 - What will happen to the house if you die?
 You must make a Will to protect yourself, your partner and any children you have.